phpro/grumphp/doc/tasks/rector.md

 **config**

-*Default: rector.php*
+*Default: null*

 With this parameter you can specify the path your project's configuration file.
+When 'null' rector will run with the default file: rector.php

 **triggered_by**